 John Pollack, MD, FASRS

-A native of Baltimore, Dr. Pollack developed an interest and passion for ophthalmology early on, inspired by his father, who was also an ophthalmologist.
-He received his undergraduate degree in biology at Washington University in St. Louis and completed his medical training at Georgetown University in Washington, D.C.
-Dr. Pollack returned to St. Louis for his Ophthalmology residency at Washington University’s Barnes Hospital, followed by a retina-vitreous fellowship at the Medical College of Wisconsin in Milwaukee.
-Dr. Pollack is an Assistant Professor of Ophthalmology at Rush University Medical Center in Chicago and is board-certified by the American Board of Ophthalmology.
+Dr. Pollack’s passion for ophthalmology was inspired by his father, who was also an ophthalmologist.
+He received his undergraduate degree at Washington University in St. Louis and his M.D. at Georgetown University.
+He completed his ophthalmology residency at Washington University and his retina fellowship at the Medical College of Wisconsin, in Milwaukee.

-In their spare time, Dr. Pollack, his wife Susan, and their three children share and enthusiasm for camping, fishing, skiing, and travel.
+In their spare time, Dr. Pollack, his wife Susan, and their three children share an enthusiasm for fishing, skiing, and travel.

 - Executive Committee, Foundation of the ASRS